-Optimal vitamin D dosage for infants uncertainApril 30th, 2013 in Health /
+Optimal vitamin D dosage for infants uncertainApril 30, 2013 in Medicine & Health / Health

 In a comparison of the effect of different dosages of vitamin D supplementation in breastfed infants, no dosage raised and maintained plasma concentrations within a range recommended by some pediatric societies.
 However, all dosages raised and maintained plasma concentrations within a lower range recommended by the Institute of Medicine, according to a study in the May 1 issue of JAMA, a theme issue on child health.